Maintaining our roads

 Want to know more?

 Surrey’s highways are not only made up of roads, but also assets and structures like bridges, crossings, traffic lights, drains, gullies and crash barriers.
 These things make the roads safer, help them work better and even save lives.
 These ‘assets’ need looking after and cost money, so much so that we have to prioritise which ones we spend money on and when.

-If you’d like to know more about our asset management priorities, we’ll be publishing information to explain them during 2017.
-In the meantime if you’d like to know more about how we’ll communicate when, how and how much we’re spending on highways assets, please read our Asset Communications Plan (PDF).
+If you’d like to know more about how we communicate, how much we’re spending on highways assets, please read our Asset Communications Plan (PDF).